St. Matthew Cathedral (South Bend, Indiana): Catholic schools

-Construction of St. Matthew School began May 15, 1929 and Bishop John F. Noll dedicated the structure, which cost $167,000, on October 13, 1929.
+Construction of St. Matthew School began on May 15, 1929, and Bishop John F. Noll dedicated the structure, which cost $167,000, on October 13, 1929.
 Enrollment the first year was 150 students in five grades taught by the Sisters of St. Joseph.
-The school expanded one grade each year until 1932.
+The school expanded by one grade each year until 1932.

 In 1934, the Brothers of the Holy Cross opened Central Catholic High School with 18 students on the second floor of the school building.
 As the enrollment increased, the brothers added additional classrooms and athletic programs.
 Tuition in the early years was $40.
-The number of brothers on the faculty increased which also grew to include a lay person, who taught biology and coach the athletic teams.
+The number of brothers on the faculty increased which also grew to include a layperson, who taught biology and coached the athletic teams.
 Professors from the University of Notre Dame also taught at the school.
-The schools largest enrollment was 237 boys, however it was unable to withstand changes in the neighborhood and closed in 1951 when three Catholic schools merged to create St. Joseph High School.
+The school's largest enrollment was 237 boys; however, it was unable to withstand changes in the neighborhood and closed in 1951 when three Catholic schools merged to create St. Joseph High School.

 After Central Catholic left St. Matthew School expanded into the space.
 The parish added a new gymnasium in 1955 and significantly renovated the older building during the pastorate of Bishop Jenky.

-Pastors/Rectors
+Pastors and rectors

-The following priests have served as pastors of St. Matthew's parish and after 1960 as the cathedral rector:
+The following priests have served as pastors of St. Matthew's parish and, after 1960, as the cathedral rector: